opensciences/opensciences.github.io/repo/green-mining/_posts/2015-03-11-energyconsumption.md

 **Body:** HTML contents of the question

 **Popularity:** a normalized measure of question popularity as a comparison between energy consumption questions and average SO questions.

-Popularity `P = S + A + C + F + V`.
-S = question score (combination of upvotes and downvotes).
-A = number of answers, C = number of comments, F = number of favoritizations, V = number of views when question was collected.
+* Popularity `P = S + A + C + F + V`
+* S = question score (combination of upvotes and downvotes)
+* A = number of answers
+* C = number of comments
+* F = number of favoritizations
+* V = number of views when question was collected

 Each variable is normalized by taking the variable and dividing it by the average of that value for all Stack Overflow questions.